-The PSD presents an overview of all relevant information for parties interested in preparing a bid for the SDE+ grant and permit to build and operate the wind farms.
-This version replaces version 2 (August 2015) of the PSD.
+This is the final version of the PSD for BWFS III and IV.
+It presents an overview of all relevant information for parties interested in preparing a bid for an SDE+ grant and permit to build and operate wind farms at these sites.